 Maintain Good Oral Hygiene at Home

 A healthy smile begins at home.
 Your oral hygiene habits are your first line of defense against preventable issues, like tooth decay and gum disease.
 It’s best to brush your teeth at least twice daily using a soft-bristled toothbrush and fluoride toothpaste.
 Clean all surfaces of your teeth and tongue for at least 2 minutes each session.
 Don’t forget to clean between each tooth nightly with high-quality dental floss.
-An antimicrobial mouthwash can remove any bacteria or foods particles left behind by your toothbrush and floss to make sure your smile is extra clean.
+An antimicrobial mouthwash can remove any bacteria or food particles left behind by your toothbrush and floss to make sure your smile is extra clean.

 Stick to a Nutritious Diet